Product photography is everywhere. Every time you shop on Amazon, go to McDonald’s or flick through a magazine – product photography is there.

 They only need to have the capacity to shoot in raw.
 If you can use external objects such as lights and allow you to change lenses, that’s a huge benefit.

 If you have something like that, you’re ahead of the curve and ready for product photography.
 If not, let’s start here.

-A 100 mm lens, for example, is great for macro photography and it brings the foreground and background closer together.
+A 100 mm lens, for example, is great for macro photography.
+It brings the foreground and background closer together.

-To get these colours correct, you can set the camera’s white balance to the light temperature used.
+To get these colors correct, you can set the camera’s white balance to the light temperature used.
 This becomes problematic if two different light temperatures are being used.

-It is a little box that shows you many colours, which you photograph first before any other images are taken.
-During post-processing, you correct the WB using the colour checker image.
+During post-processing, you correct the WB using the color checker image.
 Voila!
-It corrects everything to the colours they should be.
+It corrects everything to the colors they should be.

 You might think of using a mini studio box to photograph your products.
 They are lightweight, portable and compact.